architect/arc.codes/src/views/docs/en/guides/get-started/project-layout.md

   - Example
 ---

-Architect projects have either of these three versions of a manifest file in the root that sets up your infrastructure as code.

-- `app.arc`
-- `arc.yaml`
-- `arc.json`

-This captures the infrastructure requirements beside the code it will run in your revision control.
 Architect favors *convention over configuration* and projects have the following significant folder structure:

 ```bash
 .